Last updated on April 24th, 2026 at 04:58 pm

 1. Inventory Turnover Ratio: This ratio can be calculated by dividing the cost of goods sold by the average inventory.
 It assesses how effective a company’s inventory management is by indicating the number of times the inventory is sold and replaced over a period.

 2. Accounts Receivable Turnover Ratio: This ratio can be calculated by dividing net credit sales by average accounts receivable.
-It measures how efficiently a company collects payment from its customers.
+It measures how efficiently a company collects payments from its customers.

 3. Accounts Payable Turnover Ratio: The accounts payable turnover ratio is calculated by dividing total purchases by average accounts payable.
 It assesses a company’s efficiency in paying its suppliers and managing its short-term liabilities.